Carols (song): Composition and release

 "Carols" was written by Hamasaki herself, composed by Tomoya Kinoshita and produced by Avex chairman Max Matsuura.
 The song is musically a power ballad with lush, flowing strings blending into a harmonious melody line.
 The song was created with a warm, live sound in mind, featuring Shigekazu Aida (guitar) and strings by Gen Ittetsu Strings.

 For the cover artwork, the sleeve was shot by Takashi Miezaki, art design was handled by Tomokazu Suzuki and was officially directed by Shinichi Hara.
 The cover sleeve depicts Hamasaki on a swing in front of a starry sky.
 "Carols" is to date Hamasaki's only single to be released on the DVD-Audio and SACD formats.

 Music video

 The music video premiered a few days before the single's official release and was directed by Masashi Muto.
-The video, filmed in black and white, features Hamasaki singing in an empty opera house.
+The video, filmed in black and white, features Hamasaki singing in an empty opera house and on board a carousel.